-WORK PRACTICUM is supervised work experience related to the student's field of study and approved by the Practicum instructor.
+Human Services Internship: Internship is supervised work experience related to the student's field of study and approved by the Internship Coordinator/Instructor.
 The field experience may be the student's regular job or a volunteer assignment.
-The Practicum is supervised by Honolulu Community College and not by the officials of the field site.
-Through the Practicum Seminar (SOSE 51) the Practicum students have weekly or biweekly interaction with their Practicum Instructor.
+The internship is supervised by Honolulu Community College and not by the officials of the field site.
+Through the Internship Seminar (HSER 151) the students have weekly or biweekly interaction with their Internship Coordinator/Instructor.
 A standard college grading system is utilized.
-Seventy-five hours of work per semester is required for each credit earned in Practicum.
-Course designation for Practicum is SOSE 91V (Work Practicum).
+Seventy-five hours of work per semester is required for each credit earned.
+Course designation for the Human Services Internship is HSER 191V.
 Course descriptions are listed in the Course Description section of this catalog.